topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    *The new folder screen*

 To create a folder, you have to enter a name.
 Optionally you can choose the location in the folder tree where the new folder is to be added.
-This is always set to the currently opened folder in the waypoints screen.
-If you press location you can change it to another location in the folder tree.
-When you have entered a name you can press 'Save' to create the a new folder.
-You will return to the waypoints screen and the newly created folder will be shown.
+This is always initially set to the currently opened folder in the waypoints screen.
+If you press location and select a folder you can change the location to another folder.
+When you have entered a name you need to press 'Save' to create a new folder.
+You will return to the waypoints screen and the newly created folder will be shown in the list.

 As an example we will enter 'Sights' and press 'Save' to create a 'Sights' folder.
 The waypoints screen now looks as follows: